History of the nude in art: Renaissance

-In contrast, Leonardo da Vinci departed from classical canons, with naturalistic figures designed according to his extensive studies of anatomy.
+In contrast, Leonardo da Vinci departed from classical canons, with naturalistic figures designed based on his extensive anatomical studies.
 Early on he was inspired by the energetic forms of Pollaiuolo, and The Battle of Anghiari is influenced by Michelangelo's The Battle of Cascina.
 Later, his deepening in anatomy gave his figures a resounding realism, where the scientific interest can be glimpsed, but at the same time they denote a certain heroic attitude, of moral and human dignity, which gave them a serene vital intensity.
 However, despite this interest in anatomy, which he captured in hundreds—perhaps thousands—of drawings, which today are scattered in many museums and private collections, in his paintings he only made a few nude representations, such as Bacchus (or St. John the Baptist, 1510–1515), or his Leda and the Swan, of which he made at least three versions between 1504 and 1506, and which is the vindication of the naked woman as a symbol of creative life, and no longer as an unattainable ideal.
 For Leonardo, the study of anatomy served him more to know the proportions of the figure to be represented—even if she was dressed—than as an end in itself; thus, for example, there is a half-naked drawing of the famous Mona Lisa, La Gioconda (1503), now in the Musée Condé in Chantilly.

 The Creation of Adam (1508–1512), by Michelangelo, Sistine Chapel, Vatican.